 Meaningful decorating theme.
 For instance, if you love the sea then go with a coastal motif using soft blues, pure whites, seashells, and corals.

 Tip 3: Rule breaker?
 Choose a tree in your favorite hue and deck it out with ornaments in sassy colors.

 Tip 4: Go monochromatic with colors that match your walls and furniture.
 It ties in the entire decorating scheme of the room while making your Christmas tree stand out.

 Don’t Forget the Accents

 Go beyond the artificial Christmas tree and add more decorative accents to your small home.
 However, don’t add large, clunky objects that will eat up precious space.
 Instead, use wreaths and garlands.

 Tip 1: Decorate furniture pieces or fixtures like your dining table, curtain rod, or banister.
 Use a wreath as a centerpiece or wind garlands around railings.
 Be creative!

 Tip 2: Hang a wreath on your door or garlands from your ceiling.
 These help play up your holiday decorating theme.

-Share this post with friends and family looking for Christmas tree ideas for small spaces.
+Share this post with friends and family looking for Christmas tree ideas for small apartments and spaces.
 And, leave a comment below if you have more tips and tricks on dressing up small homes for the holidays.